alamsyahho/python-scripts/nagios_check_certificate/README.md

-# Nagios plugin to check redis queue
+# Nagios plugin to check https endpoints

 Python plugins for nagios to monitor https endpoint with 2 main features:
 1. This plugins will monitor if https connection is self-signed or whether certificate chain is broken using pycurl